roryai/CV/README.md

 Week 7: created a single page note taking app using pure javaScript.

 Week 8: Rails week.
 We made a yelp clone from the ground up.
-Fascinating experiencing the difference between pure javaScript and a framework that takes care of a lot of code in the background.
+Fascinating experiencing the difference between pure javaScript and a framework that abstracts the configuration away.

 We had four project weeks during the course which taught us how to embrace the power of working as a group and also how to overcome the challenges you face.
 Experiencing pairing and group work has given me a valuable insight into different working styles.